particle-iot/docs/src/content/reference/SDKs/android.md

 ### API Reference
 For a complete interface reference, check out the JavaDoc and source code in [the `cloudsdk` module in the Git repo](https://github.com/particle-iot/particle-android/blob/master/cloudsdk/).

-Also, if you're working from Android Studio, you can get the JavaDoc for each method or class by putting the cursor over it and hitting `F1`.
-(This is on macOS; shortcuts on other platforms may vary.)
+If you're working in Android Studio, you can get the JavaDoc for each method or class by putting the cursor over it and hitting `F1`.
+(This shortcut is for macOS; shortcuts on other platforms may vary.)

 ### OAuth client configuration

-If you're distributing your own app, you're required to provide the cloud SDK with an OAuth client ID and secret.
+If you're distributing your own app, you are **required** to provide the cloud SDK with an OAuth client ID and secret.
 These are used to identify users coming from your specific app to the Particle Device Cloud.
-You need only create one pair of these credentials for each app that you plan to release.  i.e. If you plan to release two different apps, then you'll need one set of credentials for each app.
-They will persist forever and do not need to be refreshed.
+You'll need to create a new pair of these credentials for each app that you plan to release.  i.e. If you plan to release two different apps, then you'll need two sets of credentials, one for each app.

-Once you've created your OAuth credentials, you can supply them to the SDK in one of two ways.
+These credentials will persist forever and do not need to be refreshed.

+#### Supplying credentials to the SDK
-The first way is to provide them as string resources, using the names `oauth_client_id` and `oauth_client_secret`, respectively, as in the example, and they'll be picked up by the SDK automatically:
+The first way is to provide them as string resources, using the names `oauth_client_id` and `oauth_client_secret`, respectively, as shown here and in the example app:
 ```xml
 <string name="oauth_client_id">(client ID string goes here)</string>
 <string name="oauth_client_secret">(client secret 40-char hex string goes here)</string>
 ```

-The second way, if you would prefer not to ship these OAuth strings as Android string resources, is to use an alternate SDK init method, `ParticleCloudSDK.initWithOauthCredentialsProvider()`.
+If you would prefer not to ship these OAuth strings as Android string resources, an alternative approach is provided via a separate SDK init method, `ParticleCloudSDK.initWithOauthCredentialsProvider()`.
 For this option, you'll need to create a custom `OauthBasicAuthCredentialsProvider` implementation, and pass it to the init method, as seen here:
 ```java
 ParticleCloudSDK.initWithOauthCredentialsProvider(someContext,
     new OauthBasicAuthCredentialsProvider() {